BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Opportunities

 The shared prefix can be managed in multiple levels.
 For example, the first level prefix can be the global system information and instructions, and the second level can be the web document.
-However, with the development of LLM and the using of task-specific model fine-tuning, the prefix of system information and instructions becomes shorter and shorter, and the length of the prefix will finally be dominated by the web document itself.
-On the one hand, the LLM models are incorporating more and more reasoning abilities into themselves (like OpenAI o1~\cite{openai-o1}) and will not rely on complex prompts.
+However, with the development of LLM and the using of task-specific model fine-tuning, the prefix of instructions becomes shorter and shorter: On the one hand, the LLM models are incorporating more and more reasoning abilities into themselves (like OpenAI o1~\cite{openai-o1}) and will not rely on complex prompts.
 On the other hand, the task-specific fine-tuning can help to incorporate the complex prompts into the model weight.
 As a result, the prefix sharing of the long context rather than the instructions can be the most important for many industry tasks.
 This motivates the first-level prefix enlargement in Sec.\ref{subsec:prefix-identification}.